Recruitment and Retention of SLPs in Health Care

 Competencies

 In addition to meeting the basic requirements of certification and licensure, many health care facilities verify competencies of SLPs in selected areas of practice and procedures.
-Documentation of competency in the high volume or high risk activities of the professional in a specific setting is required by accrediting bodies such as the Joint Commission on Accreditation of Health Care Organizations (JCAHO).
+Documentation of competency in the high volume or high risk activities of the professional in a specific setting is required by accrediting bodies such as The Joint Commission.
 SLPs who have not achieved competency in specific treatment areas (e.g., swallowing disorders, laryngectomy rehabilitation, trach/vent management) or procedures (e.g., performing and interpreting videofluoroscopic studies of swallowing) may need to complete a combination of reading professional literature, continuing professional education, observation, mentoring, and supervised practice before being deemed competent to practice independently in these areas.

 If you recruit SLPs from other settings, offering professional development programs will help new staff achieve a higher degree of competence and compliance with practice patterns in the setting and ultimately, a higher level of satisfaction in their employment.